NikosDouras/temperature_forecast_SMS/README.md

 # temperature_forecast_SMS
-Client receves an SMS with the highest temperature of the day.
+Client receves an SMS with the highest temperature of the day in his area.